aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 ## Configure integration using Aiven Console

-If you\'re using Google BigQuery for your data storage and analysis, you can seamlessly integrate it as a sink for Aiven for Apache Flink streams.
+If you're using Google BigQuery for your data storage and analysis, you can seamlessly integrate it as a sink for Aiven for Apache Flink streams.
 To achieve this via the [Aiven Console](https://console.aiven.io/), follow these steps: